threefoldfoundation/info_legal/src/definitions_legal.md

 ## Certified Capacity

 Capacity which received certification as organized by ThreeFold Tech.
+This is not available yet.

 ## Managed Capacity